How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Heat travel to face the Bucks on Wednesday at 9:00 PM ET.
+The Heat hit the road the Bucks on Wednesday at 9:30 PM ET.

 How to Watch